pgavlin/dawn/docs/source/modules/globals.rst

    once calls the given callable if and only if key is not present in the cache.

    The result is stored in the cache under the given key.

+   Returns the result of the call or the cached value.